Alex Greenwald: Life and career

-In 1994, Greenwald formed Phantom Planet in his teens with four friends – guitarist Darren Robinson, bassist Sam Farrar, guitarist Jacques Brautbar, and drummer Jason Schwartzman.
+In 1994, Greenwald formed Phantom Planet (named after the 1961 B-movie The Phantom Planet) in his teens at a Los Angeles Pizza Hut with four friends – guitarist Darren Robinson, bassist Sam Farrar (who is the son of Australian musicians John Farrar and Pat Carroll), guitarist Jacques Brautbar, and drummer Jason Schwartzman, who is a member of the Coppola family.
 The band is best known for producing the song "California", which was used as the theme song of the teen drama The O.C., which lasted four seasons.
-Phantom Planet went on hiatus in 2008 and reunited in 2019.
+Phantom Planet went on hiatus in 2008, which was followed by a series of one-off reunions from 2011 to 2013, before permanently reuniting in 2019.
 The band released their comeback album, Devastator, through Greenwald's self-made label, Gong Records, in 2020.

-In 2006, he collaborated with DJ Mark Ronson, to cover the Radiohead song, "Just".
-The cover appears on the compilation album Exit Music: Songs with Radio Heads, as well as the Mark Ronson album, Version.
+In 2006, he and Phantom Planet bandmate Sam Farrar collaborated with the British DJ and record producer Mark Ronson, to cover the Radiohead song, "Just".
+The cover appears on the Radiohead tribute album Exit Music: Songs with Radio Heads (where he is solely credited as the featured performer), and was later re-issued on Ronson's album of cover versions, Version, now crediting Phantom Planet themselves as the featured artists.
 He appeared with Ronson at the 2007 Glastonbury Festival where he climbed up on to the lighting rig of the John Peel stage during the performance of "Just", and also sang "California".
 In 2010, he collaborated once again with Ronson on the album "Record Collection", on which Greenwald shares writing credits on six out of the eleven tracks.
 He became part of Ronson's band, The Business Intl. for this record.
-He was also a member of Los Angeles band Blackblack, until 2007.
+He was also a member of Los Angeles band Blackblack, under the moniker Clark Schädelkopf, until 2007.
 At live shows, he was known for 1980s-style dance moves, which were inspired from watching David Byrne of Talking Heads.